EarthCARE Satellite To Probe How Clouds Affect Climate - UrduPoint

 EarthCARE Satellite To Probe How Clouds Affect Climate

-Paris, (APP - UrduPoint / Pakistan Point News - 26th May, 2024) Will clouds help cool or warm our world in the years ahead?
-The EarthCARE satellite will soon blast off on a mission to find out, aiming to investigate what role clouds could play in the fight against climate change.
+Lompoc, (APP - UrduPoint / Pakistan Point News - 28th May, 2024) Will clouds help cool or warm our world in the years ahead?
+The EarthCARE satellite will blast off Tuesday from California on a mission to find out, aiming to investigate what role clouds could play in the fight against climate change.

-The collaboration between the European Space Agency and Japan's JAXA space agency is scheduled to launch Tuesday on a SpaceX Falcon 9 rocket from California's Vandenberg base.
+The collaboration between the European Space Agency (ESA) and Japan's JAXA space agency is scheduled to launch on a SpaceX Falcon 9 rocket from Vandenberg base at 3:30 pm local time (2220 GMT).

-The two-tonne satellite will orbit nearly 400 kilometres (250 miles) above Earth for three years, building a complete profile of those fluffy clouds over our heads.
+The two-tonne satellite will orbit nearly 400 kilometers (250 miles) above Earth for three years.

-"They are one of the main contributors to how the climate changes -- and one of the least understood," Dominique Gillieron, head of the ESA's Earth observation projects department, told AFP.
+"Tonight's launch is a reminder that space is not only about exploring distant galaxies and planets.
+It is about understanding our beautiful but fragile Earth," ESA Director Josef Aschbacher said in a video posted Tuesday on social media.

 Clouds -- from cumulus and cirrus to cumulonimbus -- are a varied and complicated phenomenon.

-Their composition depends on where they are located in the troposphere, Earth's lowest layer of atmosphere, Gillieron explained.
+Their composition depends on where they are located in the troposphere, Earth's lowest layer of atmosphere, explained Dominique Gillieron, head of the ESA's Earth observation projects department.

+"They are one of the main contributors to how the climate changes -- and one of the least understood," Gillieron told AFP.

-The troposphere starts at around eight kilometres (five miles) above the polar regions, but near the equator it begins at around 18 kilometres (11 miles) up.
+The troposphere starts at around eight kilometers (five miles) above the polar regions, but near the equator it begins at around 18 kilometers (11 miles) up.
 This means that clouds affect the climate differently depending on their altitude and latitude.

-For example, white and bright cumulus clouds, which are made out of water droplets, sit quite low and work like a parasol, reflecting the Sun's radiation back into space and cooling the atmosphere.
+White and bright cumulus clouds, which are made out of water droplets, sit low and work like a parasol, reflecting the Sun's radiation back into space and cooling the atmosphere.

 Higher up, cirrus clouds made of ice crystals allow solar radiation to pass through, heating up our world.